Tanz0rz/haxe-fmod/extension/test/line-count-waivers.md

 # Line-count waivers

-`ci/example-line-counts.py` counts the lines of the site's C# snippet (or the C++ one where the page has no C#) against the lines the Haxe tab shows for the same unit.
-Every unit below was reviewed by hand and the counts differ for the reason in the last column.
-The script reports a row again when either count moves and asks for the row to go when the counts match.
-Lines that hold only an opening brace or a C# attribute are not counted, and neither is the package header of a declaration.
+`ci/example-line-counts.py` counts the lines of the site's C# snippet against the lines the Haxe tab shows for the same unit.
+Where the page has no C#, the C++ snippet stands in.
+Every unit below was reviewed by hand.
+The counts differ for the reason in the last column.
+The script reports a row again when either count moves.
+It asks for the row to go when the counts match.
+Lines that hold only an opening brace or a C# attribute are not counted.
+Neither is the package header of a declaration.

 | Page | Key | Language | Site | Haxe | Reason |
 |---|---|---|---|---|---|